 (Addictions Studies, Anthropology, Criminal Justice, Economics, Geography, History, Political Science, Psychiatric Rehabilitation, Psychology, and Sociology)

-The Social Service department at Wilbur Wright College offers certificate programs in Gerontology, Property Management/Desk Clerk, Property Management/Leasing Specialist, and Nursing Home Administration.
+The Social Service department at Wilbur Wright College offers a Certificate and Associate's Degree in Gerontology, the study of human aging, and a Certificate in Nursing Home Administration.

 Student Government Association

 The Student Government Association represents all students and serves as a liaison between the student body and college administration and the Board of Trustees.

 The Student Services Department provides a broad range of services to assist students in achieving their academic and life goals.

 Our Transfer Resources Center helps students create a plan for a seamless transition to 4-year institutions.
 Watch CCC transfer students Taylor and Bogdan discuss their love of student life and study at the Illinois Institute of Technology.